Bindukuruva/project2/README.md

 # New Project
-This is the project created from local system.
+This the new project created from local System.